Beloth/Ostston/Next/Notes.md

 "Good Evening.
 My employer wished me to give you this" He hands Angus a letter.
 Nods his head re enters the carrage and they are off.

+####Returning to the city
+There appears to be a large gathering of people looking towards a raised platform.
+A wealth looking man is addressing the crowd.
+You catch the end of his speech. "and so I offer a reward of 10,000 gold for anyone with information that leads to the capture of my son's murderer".
+With that he steps down from the crowd and is surround by his personal guard.`

 ####Returning to the Order
 Need a name for the party
 Rewarded with 750gp and a stamp/mark to stamp contracts with